filipsobol/sonda/docs/frameworks/nextjs.md

 #### Generating a report for the server bundle

 On top of the options listed on the [configuration](/configuration) page, there is one additional option specific to the Next.js integration, which is `server`.
-This option allows Sonda to generate a report for the server bundle as well and it requires the `serverSourceMaps` option to be enabled in the Next.js configuration.
+This option allows Sonda to generate a report for the server bundle as well and it requires the `experimental.serverSourceMaps` option to be enabled in the Next.js configuration.

 ```js{5,11}
 import Sonda from 'sonda/next';